 The strategy presented here is not an action plan or delivery document - these will come later in 2021 and 2022.
-Building on our track record, we can deliver.
 Leicester and Leicestershire has a fantastic track record in delivery, in transforming the region into a knowledge and technology-led economy.
 We have successfully delivered a range of transformative local and national policy initiatives, such as our Enterprise Zone sites.
 We are poised to further capitalise on initiatives such as the East Midlands Freeport.
 Working together, we can deliver the 2021-2030 Economic Growth Strategy.